 The average U.S.-based mission organization typically relies on contacts initiated by final year medical students and residents for “recruiting” these young people.
 In reality, by this stage in their careers, various commitments have already been made and it becomes much more difficult to think of long-term careers in mission healthcare.
 We believe a greater response to God’s calling in medical missions would be seen if we were more intentional during the undergraduate and early medical school years.

-CMDA has chapters on about 80 percent of U.S. medical and dental school campuses.
+CMDA has chapters on about 87 percent of U.S. healthcare campuses.
 We see great potential through these chapters to raise awareness of missions during the early training years.
 Furloughing healthcare missionaries could have a major impact by adopting a chapter and becoming a source of mentoring and information.
 Most career healthcare missionaries began considering missions because they were highly influenced by another healthcare missionary!
 Although we are talking primarily about physicians and dentists, the same principles apply to all healthcare personnel.
 In a recent survey of physicians in missions, the greatest plea for help was in the area of recruiting.
 CMM plans to respond through active mission emphasis in student chapters and finding ways to have greater influence and contact in the undergraduate years.
 If you are willing to help with a chapter while you are on home assignment or have some ideas to share, please contact us using the form on this page.

 Physicians in busy practice and retirees often are not aware of short-term and long-term personnel needs.
 Do you need furlough coverage and don’t know how to get the word out?
 It is now possible to list these needs on the CMDA website with a link to your organization's web address or email address.
 Contact us using the form on this page to list your specific need.
 If you have an emergency need, please, as appropriate, describe the reason and we will communicate these needs in additional ways.